Skip to main content

 Structure Content Around Questions

 AI Mode breaks queries into question-based sub-queries.
 Structure your content to match.
-Use question-style H2 and H3 headings that mirror the questions your audience asks.
+Use question-style H2 and H3 headings that mirror the questions your audience actually asks.
 Place the direct answer in the first one to three sentences after the heading, then follow with context, evidence, and examples.

-This is not just good practice — it is directly aligned with how AI Mode's passage-level retrieval works.
+This is not just good practice; it is directly aligned with how AI Mode's passage-level retrieval works.
 Each heading-and-answer pair becomes a self-contained unit that Gemini can evaluate and cite independently.

 Make Every Section Self-Sufficient

 Because AI Mode evaluates passages rather than pages, every section of your content must stand on its own.
-A reader — or an AI model — should be able to understand the answer from that section alone, without needing to read the entire page for context.
+A reader (or an AI model) should be able to understand the answer from that section alone, without needing to read the entire page for context.

 Include specific data points, named sources, and concrete examples within each section.
 Sections that say "as mentioned above" or rely on context from earlier paragraphs are less likely to be extracted and cited.
+Think of each section as a potential standalone answer to a question someone might ask in isolation.

 Implement Comprehensive Structured Data

 Structured data helps AI agents understand what your content is about before they read it.
-Implement JSON-LD schema markup — Organization, Article, FAQ, HowTo, and Product schemas — to give Gemini machine-readable context about your pages.
+Implement JSON-LD schema markup (Organization, Article, FAQ, HowTo, and Product schemas) to give Gemini machine-readable context about your pages.

 FAQ schema is particularly effective for AI Mode because it mirrors the question-and-answer format that the system is designed to retrieve.
 Each FAQ entry becomes a potential citation target for a matching sub-query.